Digilent/Arty-S7-50-XADC/README.md

 Description
 --------------
 This project is a Vivado demo using the Arty S7-50 analog-to-digital converter ciruitry,switches and LEDs, written in Verilog.
 When programmed onto the board, voltage levels between 0 and 1 Volt are read off of the JXADC header.
 The 6 User LEDs increment from top right to left then bottom right to left as the voltage difference on the selected XADC pins gets larger.
-Each XADC channel can be selected dependingon the switches position as shown in the following table.
+Each XADC channel can be selected depending on the switches position as shown in the following table.
 See the Arty S7-50's [Reference Manual](https://reference.digilentinc.com/reference/programmable-logic/arty-s7/reference-manual) for more information about how the Spartan 7 FPGA's XADC is connected to header JXADC.

 | Channel Pin/s  | SW3    | SW2   | SW1   | SW0   |
 | -------------- | -------| ------| ------| ------|